carlandreasson/Software-Quality-and-Testing-DIT635/README.md

 # Software-Quality-and-Testing-DIT635
 The course is a part of the Software Engineering and Management program at Gothenburg University and Chalmers University of Technology.

+The course introduces the students to the concepts and best practices of quality assurance and testing in software engineering.
+The course has two general themes: (1) the role of quality assurance in software development; (2) the role of testing in software quality assurance.

+The course first introduces the notion of software quality.
+The students are made acquainted with quality and quality assurance.
+They learn methods and techniques to assure quality of both the end product (a system or application), and for the software process itself.
+The role of quality assurance is described for software, for a software process, and for a software project.
+It is explained how these are related in an organization.
+The course then covers testing tools, techniques and methods that can be used to assess the quality and correctness of software systems.
+The course brings understanding on how these methods, techniques and tools can be used in a software development project to increase the software quality.
+An overview of model-based verification techniques is also presented.